code-with-amitk/Code-examples/DS_Questions/Algorithms/Traversals/Graph_Traversals/Dijkstra/Dijkstra_Algo_Time_O(EV).md

 cost | 0 | inf | inf | inf |    //From node=0, node=0 can be reached in cost=0
 visited | 1 | 0 | 0 | 0 |       //Mark node=0 as visited
 ```
 - Step-3.
 Present node=0.
-Check all connected nodes of present node. ie if you are sitting on Node which other nodes you can see and at what distance?
+Check all connected nodes of present node. ie if you are sitting on Node what other nodes you can see and at what distance?
 Update cost.
 ```c
   cost | 0 | 10 | inf | 50 |
          0   1     2    3